jude8786/Software-Engineering-Project/README.md

 This widget dynamically generates a transaction list displaying expense details like amount, title, category, and date.
 Each entry also includes a delete button.

+## Transaction List Widget

+This widget dynamically generates a transaction list displaying expense details like amount, title, category, and date.
+Each entry also includes a delete button.

 ```dart
 Widget _buildTransactionList() {
   return ListView.builder(